 In the event of weather-related delays, all bus service follows the schedule of each school district.
+This might no be in alignment with WSP's schedule and it is the family's responsibility to transport their child(ren).

-Bus drivers and companies are given a school year calendar and a list of our rules and policies at the beginning of the year, but your best means of communication with your bus driver and company is through meeting the bus driver and keeping him/her aware of your needs and concerns.
+Bus drivers and companies are given a school year calendar and a list of our rules and policies at the beginning of the year, but your best means of communication with your bus driver and company is through meeting the bus driver and keeping them aware of your needs and concerns.
 Should you have any questions or concerns about bus riding, please contact the Front Office.